nVent Electric plc (NVT) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for nVent Electric plc (NVT) is $52.00, which is $8.5 above the current market price.
-The public float for NVT is 164.01M and currently, short sellers hold a 1.14% of that float.
-On April 26, 2023, NVT’s average trading volume was 1.13M shares.
+The average price point forecasted by analysts for nVent Electric plc (NVT) is $53.60, which is $10.74 above the current market price.
+The public float for NVT is 164.01M, and currently, short sellers hold a 1.18% ratio of that floaft.
+The average trading volume of NVT on May 01, 2023 was 1.15M shares.

 NVT’s Market Performance

-NVT stock saw an increase of 1.71% in the past week, with a monthly gain of 6.30% and a quarterly increase of 12.11%.
-The volatility ratio for the week is 1.52%, and the volatility levels for the last 30 days are 2.11% for nVent Electric plc (NVT).
-The simple moving average for the past 20 days is 2.01% for NVT’s stock, with a 14.51% simple moving average for the past 200 days.
+NVT stock saw a decrease of -3.79% in the past week, with a monthly decline of -0.45% and a quarterly a decrease of 7.46%.
+The volatility ratio for the week is 2.58%, and the volatility levels for the last 30 days are 2.38% for nVent Electric plc (NVT).
+The simple moving average for the last 20 days is -2.22% for NVT stock, with a simple moving average of 9.85% for the last 200 days.

 Analysts’ Opinion of NVT